WA9ONY/Pico-RP2040/README.md

 </p>

 Goal
-+ Use the forth A/D converter to measure CPU temperature.
++ Use the A/D converter to measure CPU temperature.
-+ Measure the Vbus, Vsys and Vbattery voltage.
++ Use the A/D converter to measure the Vbus, Vsys and Vbattery voltage.
 + Use the internal real-time clock to time mark the data readings.
 + Save time, Vbus, Vsys, Vbattery and temperature to data log on the Pico flash memory.

-Data log saved to Pico flash memory.
+Data log is saved to Pico flash memory.
 Below is the first few lines of the data file that was stored on the Pico flash memory.

 <pre>